emmt/EasyRanges.jl/README.md

 ```

 to evaluate expression `expr` with special rules (see below) where integers,
-Cartesian indices, and ranges of integers or of Cartesian indices are threated
+Cartesian indices, and ranges of integers or of Cartesian indices are treated
 specifically:

 - integers are converted to `Int`, ranges to `Int`-valued ranges, and tuples of